-Heroes Home Gate, our temporary residence for veterans, is part of the Homeless Veterans Health Care Initiative of the U.S. Veterans Administration.
+Heroes Home Gate, our transitional housing program for veterans, is part of the Homeless Veterans Health Care Initiative of the U.S. Veterans Administration.
 We assist program participants by providing shelter with supportive services.
 Our goal is placement in permanent housing by providing move-in assistance that includes furniture and housewares.

 Our recovery community center on Troost Avenue, named in honor of our founder, Wayne D. White, offers fellowship, support groups, counseling and classes for veterans and non-veterans who are seeking to overcome substance use disorder.
 View our meeting schedule of recovery groups and other activities at the center.

-MAMA’s House, our newest program ,is a safe and supportive residence for women who are in recovery from substance use disorder.
-The program is accredited by the National Association of Recovery Residences.
+MAMA’s House, our newest program ,is a safe and supportive residence for women who are in recovery from substance use disorder and other difficulties.
+The program is accredited by the National Alliance of Recovery Residences.

-Footprints is certified by the Missouri Department of Mental Health, Division of Behavioral Health as a provider of Recovery Support Services and is governed by a board of directors made up volunteers from the local community.
+Footprints is certified by the Missouri Department of Mental Health, Division of Behavioral Health as a provider of Outpatient Treatment and Recovery Support services and is governed by a board of directors made up volunteers from the local community.